Home » Blogs » Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

-Jim Corbett Jhirna Zone Safari Experience in the Afternoon
+Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

 My driver also told me that although spotting a single tiger is common, finding a tiger with cubs is a rare sight.
 It happens only if luck and timing favour you.
 But I thought, let’s hope for the best and start the afternoon jungle safari.